filhocf/ideax/docs/installation.md

 ## Run with Docker

 You can run IdeaX with SQLLite or a database server, like MySql.
-For the first, run the follow command, otherwise use the next instruction.
+For the first, run the following command, otherwise use the next instructions.
 ```
 docker run -d -p 80:8000 --name ideax filhocf/ideax # run with sqlite3
 ```

 For customized environment, is possible to map the .env file.
 For this propose, copy or rename env.example file.
+After to up the database server don't forget to create tables as described above.
 ```
 docker run -d -p 3306:3306 --name mysql -e MYSQL_ROOT_PASSWORD=password mysql
 docker run -d -p 80:8000 --name ideax -v .env:/var/www/ideax/.env --link mysql:mysql filhocf/ideax